TheColorPlum/IBOB/docs/frontend.md

 JavaScript:

-- As of now we do not have any JavaScript files that were not auto-generated.
+- scripts.js contains code controlling the behavior of all pages.

 ## Libraries We Use